Azure/AML-Kubernetes/docs/AKS-HCI/README.md

 ## Sample Notebooks

+After following the setup documents, you can go through the sample notebooks linked below to get a better understanding of how the process works and the possibilities it can unlock:

 * [Image Classification Using Scikit-learn](notebooks/mnist/MNIST_Training_with_AKS-HCI_Cluster_and_NFS.ipynb) (Image Classification, Aprox.
 20 Minutes)

-  This notebook serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server and Azure Machine Learning workspaces.
-Estimated run time for the notebook is 20 minutes, including
+  This notebook serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server, and Azure Machine Learning.
+The estimated run time for the notebook is 20 minutes, including
   * Training with AKS-HCI cluster and on-premise NFS Server
   * Register model
-  * Inference with registered model on AKS-HCI cluster
+  * Inference with the registered model on AKS-HCI cluster
   * Test model

-Note: Above run time estimated assume a vm size comparable to [Standard_DS8_v2](https://docs.microsoft.com/en-us/azure-stack/aks-hci/concepts-support#supported-vm-sizes)
+Note: Above run time estimated to assume a VM size comparable to [Standard_DS8_v2](https://docs.microsoft.com/en-us/azure-stack/aks-hci/concepts-support#supported-vm-sizes)

 ## CLI v2 Examples

 ### Prerequisites

-Follow this [doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli?view=azure-devops#prerequisites) to setup the prerequisites of using Azure Machine CLI v2.
+Follow this [doc](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-train-cli?view=azure-devops#prerequisites) to set up the prerequisites of using Azure Machine CLI v2.

 ### Examples

 * [Image Classification Using Scikit-learn](cli/mnist/README.md) (Image Classification, Aprox.
 20 Minutes)

-  This example serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server and Azure Machine Learning workspaces.
-Estimated run time for the notebook is 20 minutes, including
+  This example serves as "hello world" of using for training and inference with AKS-HCI Cluster, on-premise NFS Server, and Azure Machine Learning workspaces.
+The estimated run time for the notebook is 20 minutes, including
   * Training with AKS-HCI cluster and on-premise NFS Server
   * Register model
-  * Inference with registered model on AKS-HCI cluster
+  * Inference with the registered model on AKS-HCI cluster
   * Test model

-Note: Above run time estimated assume a vm size comparable to [Standard_D8s_v3](https://docs.microsoft.com/en-us/azure-stack/aks-hci/concepts-support#supported-vm-sizes)
+Note: Above run time estimated to assume a VM size comparable to [Standard_D8s_v3](https://docs.microsoft.com/en-us/azure-stack/aks-hci/concepts-support#supported-vm-sizes)

 ## Troubleshooting